somanshu25/Parallel-Point-Cloud-Registration/README.md

 ## KD-tree Implementation

-In the previous implementations, we are doing the naive search over all the points in the target pointcloud
+In the previous implementations, we are doing the naive search over all the points in the target pointcloud.
+This makes it less efficient as we are unncesessary going over the points which are very far and also doing global reads for those checks, making it more worse.
+One of the ways to implement it to search in the most likely regions is using K-d tree implementation.